Food Labelling, Claims & Marketing

 Canada Market Entry

 For companies bringing products into Canada for the first time, the label review is where the differences between Canadian and foreign requirements become concrete.
 A label compliant in the United States or the EU will not be compliant in Canada without modifications, and some of those modifications are not obvious.
-We handle the regulatory analysis for market entry: labelling, formulation review, ingredient classification, and any product-specific requirements.
-See Importing Food into Canada.
+The regulatory analysis for market entry covers labelling, formulation review, ingredient classification, and any product-specific requirements.
+See Canadian Food Market Entry, and Importing Food into Canada for the licensing and border process.

 Packaging and Environmental Compliance

 Packaging regulation in Canada is changing quickly.
 The federal plastics framework under CEPA, the Federal Plastics Registry, single-use plastics prohibitions, provincial extended producer responsibility programmes, and the evolving rules around recycling labelling and environmental claims all create compliance obligations for food companies that did not exist five years ago.
-We advise on the intersection of packaging law and food law.
+These obligations sit at the intersection of packaging law and food law, where compliance with one regime does not satisfy the other.
 See Plastics and Packaging Regulation.

 How We Work